xarray-contrib/xarray-simlab/doc/framework.rst

 time step of a simulation, but instead only at a given few times.
 These are declared using :func:`~xsimlab.on_demand` and must implement in the same process-ified class a dedicated method that computes their value.
+They have always ``intent='out'``.

-These variables are useful, e.g., for model diagnostics.
+On-demand variables are useful, e.g., for model diagnostics.

 Simulation workflow
 -------------------